 While cash used to be the mainstay for food truck mobile businesses, it’s a bit slow and can be complicated when it comes to making change.

 More and more mobile food truck businesses are taking advantage of Square and other Point of Sale options for accepting credit and/or debit cards.
-This not only makes it fast and easy for the customer, but it may also allow for an integrated accounting and business tracking system for your food tuck business.
+This not only makes it fast and easy for the customer, but it may also allow for an integrated accounting and business tracking system for your food truck business.

-The startup costs for these can be very low and the fees are typically minimal.
+The startup costs for these can be very low, and the fees are typically minimal.
 But the convenience could definitely be worth it—and you aren’t turning away customers who don’t have cash.

 Here is the place where the rubber meets the road (figuratively and literally).
 Once you’re ready to open your food truck, getting your name out there is everything!